ffyuanda/problems/src/ICS 32/a5/README.md

 Welcome to my a5 assignment, just run DistributedSocialGUI.py will be good.

-I have three extra-credit features:
+I have 4 extra-credit features:

 1. Add title support for posts